sasank98/intermdetr/README.md

 Made only a Decoder and used the intermediate layer outputs from Unimatch, in this method we will be reducing the computational over head

-The same decoder model can be used to train on Multi-View Images

 ## Getting Started